Does sustainability matter to you?

 There's no need to feel intimidated by a consultation with your bank or financial advisor.
-Under "Good Advice," you can use videos and quizzes to learn what's important during the meeting and what you can look out for to ensure that your sustainability goals are taken into account.
-A checklist helps you apply what you learned during the meeting or to evaluate your meeting afterwards.Access "Good Advice"
+Under "Meeting your advisor," you can use videos and quizzes to learn what's important during the meeting and what you can look out for to ensure that your sustainability goals are taken into account.
+A checklist also helps you apply what you learned during the meeting or to evaluate your meeting afterwards.Access "Meeting your advisor"

 Good preparation will help you ask the right questions, watch out for pitfalls, and get the best results when meeting with your financial advisor.
 This will involve gathering information about your current financial situation, mapping your future financial goals, and considering your non-financial investing objectives.
 While it might seem like a lot of effort, it will help you build confidence in investing and better achieve your goals.

-In order to evaluate the current state of retail advisory, 2° Investing Initiative carried out roughly 100 mystery shopping visits in France.
+In order to evaluate the current state of retail advisory, 2° Investing Initiative carried out roughly 350 undercover client meetings across Europe.
 As part of this, retail investing clients visited banks, met with advisors, and received advice and product recommendations.
-In some consultations, the mystery shoppers made their sustainability goals very clear.
+In some consultations, the undercover clients made their sustainability goals very clear.

-Results: over and over, the consultations were incomplete, too general or failed to consider the clients' interests.
+Results: over and over, the consultations were incomplete, too general or failed to consider clients' wider sustainability motivations such as having an impact with their savings.
 Often, advisors failed to adequately complete client profiles or address their sustainability preferences, and sometimes they even recommended inappropriate products.

 This is a warning signal for consumers.
 They should remember that an advisory meeting is also a sales meeting, at least from the bank's point of view.
-Sustainability is not (yet) a compulsory part of these services.
+Sustainability is a compulsory part of these services, however there is an alarmingly low level of regulatory compliance in Europe.
 This means that retail clients need to be aware of their rights and ask questions in case of doubt.

-The "Good Advice" section provides information about financial advisory, answers frequently asked questions, and points out important pitfalls.
+The "Meeting your advisor" section provides information about financial advisory, answers frequently asked questions, and points out important pitfalls.